justinamiller/DotNet-Coding-Guidelines/README.md

 ```

 ### Tip #5
-✋ Try to avoid using the equality operator (==) or HasValue for nullable variable check like in the following:
+✋ Try to avoid using the equality operator (==) or HasValue for a nullable variable check like in the following:
 ```
 int? number = null;